 The gears of local government can grind pretty slowly.
-Although affecting change can be frustrating at times, the benefits of digital and cultural transformation make the whole process worth it.
-From cultural improvements to better public services, read on to explore the benefits of local government transformation and why it should be embraced.
+Although affecting change can be frustrating at times, the potential benefits of local government digital transformation outweigh the negatives and should make the whole process worth it.
+From cultural improvements to better public services, read on to explore the benefits and why it should be embraced, not ignored.

 The general public always wants to see their local government take proactive steps to improve the services they rely on.
 Of course, there has to be a need for organisational change but it’s worth remembering that there’s constant consumer demand for increased online services.
 If they’re not fit for purpose or not available entirely, then they risk damaging the public’s perception of local authorities.